 See Apache License: LICENSE-3RDPARTY.TXT.

-* - This statement was not verified for very large collections as currently the Near Duplicates Finder was tested only with hundreds of thousands of documents,
+* - This statement was not verified for very large collections as currently the Near Duplicates Finder was tested up to a million documents,

 however we expect it to work with much larger numbers.